 The recipe is for two, so double it or adjust to feed as many as required.

-- Add the cream and bring to the boil.
+- Add the cream.
 Simmer for a minute or two to thicken.

 - Add the parmesan and stir in until melted.
 Taste and add extra if you like.

 - Stir in the parsley and some freshly ground pepper.
-The sauce should be salty enough from the bacon and parmesan without having to add any extra.
+The sauce should be salty enough from parmesan without having to add any extra.